MarcoFava02/comp_proj3/README.md

 Basic functioning of a Penning trap on singly-charged ions
 ---------------------------
-In this repository for project 3 there is a include folder which contains the hearder files .hpp.
-Also, a src folder which contains the .cpp files.
+This is the repository for project 3 which has a include folder which contains the hearder files .hpp.
+Also, a src folder which contains the .cpp files and finally a script folder which contains phyton .py and matlab .m codes.

-src
+include
 ------------
-Contains the headers Particle.hpp, PenningTrap.hpp and SourceFile.hpp files.
+Contains the headers Particle.hpp, PenningTrap.hpp, PenningTrap9.hpp, SourceFile.hpp and SourceFile9.hpp files.

 Particle.hpp
 ---------------